DevTrevi/DgcReader/RuleValidators/DgcReader.RuleValidators.Germany/README.md

 Implementation of `IRulesValidator` for validating Digital Green Certificates using rules provided by the German backend.

-This is an unofficial porting of the **covpass-sdk** included in the [Digitaler-Impfnachweis / covpass-android](https://github.com/Digitaler-Impfnachweis/covpass-android) repository
+This is an unofficial porting of the **covpass-sdk** included in the [Digitaler-Impfnachweis / covpass-android](https://github.com/Digitaler-Impfnachweis/covpass-android) repository.

 In addition to German rules, it supports validation for several other European Union countries.
 You can get a list of supported countries by calling the `GetSupportedCountries` method.